sasquatch678/A-Painted-World---Remastered/Gameplay/Races.md

 ***
 ### Redguard

-﻿Passive: Nomadic Heritage - Fortify Fatigue 100 points. <br/>
+﻿*Passive*: Nomadic Heritage - Fortify Fatigue 100 points. <br/>
-﻿Power: Adrenaline Rush - Restore 10 points of Fatigue/s for 120 seconds.
+﻿*Power*: Adrenaline Rush - Restore 10 points of Fatigue/s for 120 seconds.

 - ﻿Hestra: Adrenaline Rush now also Restores 5 points of Magicka/s for 120 seconds.
 - ﻿Reman: Your passive Fatigue is now Fortified by 200 points.